Fireeven/ProjectWork/README.md

 - Material Design 3 for the beautiful UI components
 - Lottie for the amazing animations
 - Jetpack Compose for the modern UI framework
+- OpenAI for the intelligent API integration